zbrose/side-side/readme.md

 ## MVP Goals
 - Retrieve information from the Discogs Api and display it in seperate views
-- Be able to search for and album by artist OR song OR album
+- Be able to search for database an artist
-- Let users view and create comments on albums
+- Be able to see artists albums and link to album info
-- Create a favorites page for storing bookmarked albums
+- Create a collection page for storing bookmarked albums
-- Be able to create categories in order to sort bookmarks
+- Be able to create categories in order to sort albums in collection
-- Give users option to delete records from collection
+- Give users option to delete records from collection and edit categories

 ## Stretch Goals
-- links to actual music?
+- links to actual music
 - ability to rearrange record collection
 - be able to bookmark artists and songs
 - display album story and or long form reviews